gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 **Install specific Libraries**

-- We can use RUN command which tells Docker to execute the following command on the shell inside container
+- We can use RUN command followed by `conda install` command which tells Docker to install the package inside container
-- Runtime environment variables can be specified using ENV command
+- Runtime environment variables can be set using ENV command
 ```
 RUN conda install geopandas==0.14.2